How To Use Your Lead Manager

 It can also help identify important lead information like non-competitive pricing for specific product types.
 If you are getting a lot of wrap leads, and maybe you like them, and they have a high ticket, but you aren’t closing them, then that may be an indicator your pricing is too high.

-Most importantly, when used accurately and filled out completely, you and I can both understand the profitability and value of your campaign, as well as how to adjust to provide you with a better lead quantity and quality.
+Most importantly, when used accurately and filled out completely, both you and our team can clearly understand the profitability and value of your campaign, as well as how to adjust to provide you with a better lead quantity and quality.